The Vancouver Biennale

 After conducting sufficient user research I was able to formulate a strong 'design goal' to act as a guide for the rest of the project.
 Defining this goal helped me make purposeful decisions while designing and helped me formulate a strong rationale for the UI design.
 This was especially helpful when it was time to propose my work to the Biennale directors.

-The project goal is to set the Vancouver Biennale up for success by ensuring that the AR components are accessible for all users and the app is prepared to seamlessly integrate future projects.
+Set the Vancouver Biennale up for success by ensuring that the AR components are accessible for all users and the app is prepared to seamlessly integrate future projects.

 The final solution will be reliant on an onboarding experience that is easily accessible from different locations on the app so that users are able to successfully interact with multiple AR exhibitions without help.